 Harlan County Jail is located in Harlan County and is the jail for that area.
 Do you know somebody in jail at Harlan County Jail?
 This page tells you information about everything you might want to know about Harlan County Jail: How to locate an inmate at Harlan County Jail.
 Find mugshots.
 The jail’s phone number and address.
 How to post bail.
 Intake procedures.
 Court records.
-And much much more…
+And much more…

-The thought of going to jail is a scary and stressfull idea, not only for the person who gets locked up, but also that person’s family, friends, and loved ones.
+The thought of going to jail is a scary and stressful idea, not only for the person who gets locked up, but also that person’s family, friends, and loved ones.
 The purpose of this guide is to give you all the information and tips you need to make getting locked up easier.
 If you have a question, please feel free to ask them, and please leave any comments or tips that would be beneficial to others will be appreciated.

 Harlan County Jail